 - What will it take to rebalance work + life so I have time and energy for what matters most?

 In the coming months, watch for the signs of burnout listed below in yourself and others.
-Not everyone will recognize their signs of suffering, especially when they believe they should feel better because the pandemic has subsided.
+Not everyone will recognize their signs of suffering, especially when they believe they should feel better as the pandemic seems to fade and some sense of normalcy returns.

 How does burnout impact your body?